“Calcutta's the only city I know where you are actively encouraged to stop strangers at random for a quick chat.”

-Home to bookworms, football maniacs, fish lovers and Durga Pujo the beautiful city of Kolkata is the second largest city in India after New Delhi.
-The city, that was once the capital of India, happened to be the second most important city for the British Empire after London.
+Home to bookworms, football maniacs, fish lovers, and Durga Pujo the beautiful city of Kolkata is the second-largest city in India after New Delhi.
+The city, which was once the capital of India, happened to be the second most important city for the British Empire after London.
 Here are a few things that perhaps people outside West Bengal and the Bengali community, are not really aware of.
 Read it up and have fun while also inflate your overall knowledge about the city.
 And to explore it further, take a flight to Kolkata and relive everything you are to read here.

 1. College Street

 The land of bookworms Kolkata, or Calcutta, is still lovingly called by the Bengalis, College Street or ‘Boi Para’ (Colony of Books) is the largest book market in India.
 In effect, it happens to be the world’s largest second-hand book market that sprawls over an expansive area of 1.5km in central Kolkata.
 Be sure to get your hands on any book, new as well as old under the sky, written in any Indian language.
 Also, you will get books written in other languages such as French, Russian and German, just to name a few!

 The largest book fair in Asia and the third-largest book fair in the world is the Kolkata Book Fair.
 The event witnesses every time an ensemble of celebrities and commoners gathered to purchase books.
 And it is not just restricted to books but also encompasses different other forms of art and artistic renditions regularly throughout the entire duration of the fair.

 We all know that Kolkata is the only Indian state to serve the busy bees with the Tram service besides other modes of travel.
 But do you know that it has been operating since the year 1902!
 The Calcutta Tramways Company today runs the oldest electric trams in Asia.